red-rebel/rebel-state-static/README.md

 # rebel-state-static
-Hugo, TailwindCSS and FlowBite static frontend for The Rebel State
+Hugo, TailwindCSS and FlowBite static frontend for The Rebel State.

+# First Commit